Katolus/functions/README.md

 * PyPI: <https://pypi.org/project/functions-cli/>
 * Free software: MIT

-**Outstanding items before the first release**:

-* Add the ability to deploy functions in languages other than just Python.
-* Ability to run the package with configuration on other OS than Linux

 `functions-cli` is a utility package written in Python.
 It is built to help the developer run, test and deploy FaaS (Function as a Service) resources.
 Project's goal is to combine and simplify the efforts required for local and cloud development.
 Its purpose is to provide a single point of entry for all FaaS related.

 It is using `docker` as a primary technology to build and orchestrate the functions locally.
 To deploy them to any of the cloud providers you need to have relevant software installed and appropriate authorization to deploy them.